Mimis Papaioannou: New York Pancyprian-Freedoms

-After the end of the league in September, he went in the United States to play for the New York Pancyprian-Freedoms.
-He won the domestic double in 1980 with the conquest of Cosmopolitan Soccer League and National Challenge Cup.
-In 1981 he took over the wheel of the team as a player-coach.
+After the end of the league in September, he moved in the United States to play for the New York Pancyprian-Freedoms.
+He completed the domestic double in 1980, as he won the Cosmopolitan Soccer League and the National Challenge Cup.
+In 1981 he took charge of the club as a player-manager.
 Even though he was approaching the age of 40, he attracted the interest of NASL clubs, but he had already decided to retire as a footballer at the end of the year, which he eventually did in 1982.

 International career

 Papaioannou was part of the Greek military team from 1962 to 1965.
 He won two consecutive times the World Military Cup in 1962 and 1963.

-Papaioannou was capped 61 times with Greece scoring 21 goals becoming their top scorer, at the time, until Anastopoulos surpassed him in 1986 and now he is among the top 5 goalscorers.
+Papaioannou was capped 61 times with Greece scoring 21 goals becoming their top scorer, at the time.
+His record was surpassed in 1986 by Anastopoulos surpassed him in 1986 and he remains among the top 5 goalscorers.
 His debut was on 27 November 1963 in a friendly away 3–1 loss against Cyprus, under Tzanetis.
-Although it was the first international match of Papaioannou was the captain of Greece.
+Although it was his first international match, he was the captain of the team.

 Managerial career

-Papaioannou, after 2 seasons as a footballer for New York Pancyprian-Freedoms, took over the wheel of the team as a player-coach in 1981 for a year and after retiring as a footballer in 1982, he continued as their manager.
-He remained at the club as until 1986, where he won another double in 1982 and a second consecutive National Challenge Cup in 1983.
+Papaioannou, after two seasons as a footballer for New York Pancyprian-Freedoms, took over the wheel of the team as a player-manager in 1981 for a year and after retiring as a footballer in 1982, he continued as their manager.
+He remained at the club until 1986, where he won another domestic double in 1982 and a second consecutive National Challenge Cup in 1983.

 After his return to Greece in 1986, he coached Kerkyra, Edessaikos, Olympiacos Chalkida, AE Kos and Pannafpliakos, respectively within 5 seasons.
-In 1991 Papaioannou moved to Kefalonia, where he was active professionally and simultaneously coached the local club of Evgeros for a season, where they won the promotion from the local championships to the fourth division.
+In 1991 Papaioannou moved to Kefalonia, where he was active professionally and simultaneously coached the local club of Evgeros for a season, where they won promotion from the local championships to the fourth division.

 Afterwards, he coached divisions of the national team of Greece and from 1992 was at the side of Alketas Panagoulias in the men's team, as an assistant, until the end of the 1994 FIFA World Cup.